Mexican Quinoa (Slow Cooker, Instant Pot, or Stovetop)

 This recipe is healthy for so many reasons, particularly, of course, because every ingredient in and of itself is healthy.

-• Quinoa: Quinoa is full of fiber, is good for your blood sugar and heart, has tons of essential vitamins and minerals, is gluten-free, and also is a great plant source of protein.
+• Quinoa: Quinoa is full of fiber, is good for your blood sugar and heart, has tons of essential vitamins and minerals, is gluten-free, and is also a great plant source of protein.
 Don't swap in rice or another grain since they cook differently and require a different amount of liquid.
-Any color quinoa will work.
+Any color of quinoa will work.

 • Vegetable broth: Use any type of broth or water.

 • Black beans: Beans are high in fiber and help make this dish hearty and filling.
-Swap in any bean you like, including homemade black beans or pinto beans,
+Swap in any bean you like, including homemade black beans or pinto beans.

 • Diced tomatoes with green chilies: Use any canned diced tomatoes you like.
 If you don't want the extra spice, use fire-roasted tomatoes.